kerns/commander-v/README.md

 **Commander V was a gifted man who gave his life to take the form of an extension for Microsoft's Visual Studio Code.** He did so in return for the power to combine multiple files with great speed into a singular, consumable, shareable monolith of information.

-Commander V also got power to generate an ASCII tree view of your project's directory structure, and include it at the beginning of the output.
-This gives needed context to the files you gather, and improves the chances that the problems with your code can be better understood in context – by machines, yes – but also by humans.
+Commander V also gained the power to generate an ASCII tree view of your project's directory structure, and include it at the beginning of the output.
+This gives needed context to the files you gather, and improves the chances that the problems with your code can be better understood in context – by machines and humans alike.

 ## Commander V Enters the Chat